-2013 marks the centennial of The Custom of the Country, and to celebrate The Mount is releasing an online serial, mirroring Scribner’s Magazine’s original installments.
-In addition to Wharton’s delightful prose, we include commentary from Wharton Scholars, Mount staff, and others giving context and definition to one of Wharton’s most debated works.
+To mark the centennial anniversary of the publication of The Custom of the Country, The Mount released an online serial, mirroring Scribner’s Magazine’s original installments.
+In addition to Wharton’s delightful prose, we included commentary from Wharton scholars, Mount staff, and others giving context and definition to one of Wharton’s most debated works.

 By far, the most rewarding aspect of this 100th anniversary re-release project has been the collaboration with writers, academics, and pop culturalists around the country.
 Each month’s contribution provided unique and thought-provoking insights into Wharton’s times as well as ours.

 Thank you to all who joined us on this journey!January: Intro by Kelsey Mullen February: Intro by Sarah Todd March: Intro by Donna Campbell April: Intro by Jason Diamond May: Intro by Tom Gualteiri June: Intro by Lev Raphael July: Intro by Meredith Goldsmith August: Intro by Gary Totten September: Intro by Julie Olin-Ammentorp October: Intro by Carol Wallace November: Intro by Hildegard Hoeller December: Conclusion by Kelsey Mullen

 Leonard Cassuto in The Wall Street Journal: “Bride and Conqueror”

 Tom Gualtieri in The Weeklings: “What Edith Wharton Knew: Bieber, Ambition, and the A-List”

 Sage Metha of The American Reader: “Edith Wharton Invented Kim Kardashian”

 Brienna Walsh on her blog:“On the Customs of the Country: How Edith Wharton Foretold Kim Kardashian and the Real Housewives”